zagui440s/personalCP/week-07/day5/review07.md

   2. create, read, update, and delete data through our model class
   3. do some logic and stuff
   4. send responses back to the sender, render a page, or do a page redirect
+- Routing via `urls.py` deals with defining what method in the views will handle what url route

 In **templates** you can write html and css that will be displayed to a user.
 Django gives you some extra functionality that allows to simple logic like for loops, if statements, and variables.